 Change requests

-As mentioned above, requests for inconsistencies, errors, or proposed changes to the core terminology (international release) should be handled through the IHTSDO request process.
+As mentioned above, requests for inconsistencies, errors, or proposed changes to the core terminology (international release) should be handled through the IHTSDO request submission process.

 Feedback

 This document was originally produced as one of the most important deliverables of the former Translation Standard Processes Project Group (TSPPG) under the auspices and direction of the Translation Special Interest Group (SIG).